gklyne/annalist/documents/installing-annalist.md

         pip install annalist

-4. Alternatively, obtain a copy of the Annalist distribution kit, e.g. from [annalist.net](http://annalist.net/), and copy to a conventient location (e.g., $WORKSPACE/Annalist-0.5.16.tar.gz).
+4. Alternatively, obtain a copy of the Annalist distribution kit, e.g. from [annalist.net](http://annalist.net/), and copy to a convenient location (e.g., $WORKSPACE/Annalist-0.5.16.tar.gz).
 Then install it thus:

         pip install $WORKSPACE/Annalist-0.5.16.tar.gz